Emdad12/Healthcare-Data-Analytics-Project/README.md

 Significant variation in hospital charges was observed, with private hospitals charging 20% more on average than public hospitals.
 3. Length of Stay:
 Patients aged 70+ had longer hospital stays, averaging 1.5 days more than younger patients.
+### Recommendation :
+1. Improve Post-Discharge Care:
+ - Implement more robust follow-up programs for patients discharged early to reduce readmission rates.
+2. Targeted Support for Elderly Patients:
+ - Provide additional support and resources for patients aged 70+ who tend to have longer hospital stays and higher complication risks.
+3. Cost Efficiency:
+ - Review and optimize hospital processes to reduce the higher costs in private hospitals without compromising patient care.
+4. Monitor High-Risk Groups:
+ - Focus on high-risk groups, such as older patients and those with shorter stays, to improve outcomes and reduce readmissions.